Liposuction Paramus NJ – Fat Removal In Bergen County

 While liposuction is designed solely for aesthetic purposes, did you know that liposuction can also reduce the chances of later fat-related complications like heart disease, diabetes and stroke?
 These significant health benefits of liposuction are related to the decrease in triglycerides in those patients who have elevated, at-risk levels before surgery.
 In fact, scientific studies report that on average patients experienced a 43% reduction in triglyceride levels, which is even better than medication that treats this issue!
 Our Bergen County liposuction is the most recommended surgery in Paramus.

 Why You Should Get Your Liposuction at The Breslow Center In Paramus NJ

 The Breslow Center for Plastic Surgery in Paramus, New Jersey can offer you these unique benefits, providing you with the highest standard of patient care that you deserve:

 Decades Of Academic Achievement And Experience

 Drs.
 Breslow has been performing liposuction for decades.
 He is highly committed to surgical excellence, and has an impressive training in aesthetic and reconstructive surgery.

 Dr. Breslow studied medicine at the prestigious New York University of Medicine, and later trained for 6 years at the Hospital of the University of Pennsylvania’s esteemed Integrated Plastic Surgery Residency Program.
 After completing his training in Pennsylvania, Dr. Breslow returned to New York to become the NYU Medical Center’s Microvascular Reconstructive Fellow at the Institute of Reconstructive Plastic Surgery.

-Both Dr. Breslow and Dr. Farkas have had extensive experience performing a wide range of different liposuction techniques.
-Between their years of training and extensive experience, our surgeons can help you decide on the best procedure for your unique anatomy and goals.
+Dr. Breslow has had extensive experience performing a wide range of different liposuction techniques.
+With his years of training and extensive experience, he can help you decide on the best procedure for your unique anatomy and goals.